On the parton picture of Froissart asymptotic behavior: 1. Introduction

-When the parton density inside \Fd becomes big the process of parton gluing becomes important even at small $\alpha_s$, and the soft parton density can stop to grow and saturate at values $\sim 1/\alpha_s$.
-In the regge approach the transition to the saturation is connected with a contribution of diagrams with pomeron interactions.~ And these energies mark the beginning of the energy region where the regge approach becomes not safe, because here the average energies on interacting reggeons become not asymptotically large.

-The real process of the parton saturation in QCD is more complicated, because here the saturation of partons of different virtualities(transverse momenta) takes place on a different energy and density scales, so that the full parton density continues to grow, but it is decreasing from the \Fd center to its border.
-We consider the main details of this picture in section {\bf 3}.
+But when the parton density inside \Fd becomes high , the process of parton gluing can become important even at small $\alpha_s$, and the soft parton density can stop to grow and to saturate at values $\sim 1/\alpha_s$.
+In the regge approach the transition to the saturation is connected with a contribution of diagrams with pomeron interactions \footnote{And these energies mark the beginning of the energy region where the regge approach becomes not safe, because here the average energies on interacting pomerons stop to grow with $E$ and become not asymptotically large, and the average transverse distances between neighbor pomerons become small.}.
+The real process of the parton saturation in 4D QCD is even more complicated, because the mean transverse momenta of partons grow with $E$.
+And the saturation of partons of different virtualities(transverse momenta) takes place on a different energy and density scales, so that the full parton density continues to grow, but it decreases from the \Fd center to its edge.
+We summarize the main details of this picture in Section 3.

+The \F type behavior is not so different from that we see now in the scattering data at high accelerator energies.
+At LHC energies $\sqrt{s} \sim 7 \div 13$ TeV the transverse profile function ~$\sigma_{el}(Y,\bp)$, estimated from the behavior of $d\sigma/dt$ gives the transparency ~$T \leq 0.1$ at impact parameters $\bp\leq (1 \div 2) GeV^{-1}$.
+In such a case we already have in the middle of the fast hadron a clearly seen embryo of a \F disk.
+The gaussian-like shape of the edge of such a ''disk'' can also be seen from the the profile functions corresponding to the high energy data for $d\sigma/dt$.

+In the regge approach one can estimate the growth of the \Fd radius from the multi-pomeron (\P) contribution to the elastic amplitude which will dominate the near \Fd edge behavior, where the contribution of enhanced reggeon diagrams is small.
+This gives $r_0 = R(Y)/Y = 2\sqrt{ \alpha'_P \Delta_P}$, where the \P intercept $\Delta_P$ and the slope $\alpha'_P$ can be found from the fit of the data at not too high energies and give $r_0 \simeq 0.5~GeV^{-1}$.